-But everyone goes to national parks, making them crowded?
-I hear that and during select times of the year, that’s correct.
+But what if everyone goes to national parks?
+Will they become overcrowded?
+During select times of the year, that’s possible.
 However, good planning can reap big rewards.

-The larger parks, like the colossal Yellowstone, have fantastic campgrounds closer to everything you want to see.
-The downside is having to reserve several months in advance (or sometimes even longer), especially for the high season from June to September when school’s out and families are on the road.
+The larger parks, like the colossal Yellowstone National Park, have fantastic campgrounds close to everything you want to see.
+The downside is having to reserve several months in advance (or sometimes even longer), especially for the high season from June to September when school is out and families are on the road.

-Call them self-guided tours if you like but take a handy-dandy map with you.
+Call them self-guided tours if you like but take a map with you.
 You don’t want to miss the sights on the trail or miss the trail entirely.
 A lot of effort goes into the proper routing of a trail and it is a continual effort to keep it as thrilling, yet safe, as possible.
 In many parks, going ‘off-trail’ is incredibly dangerous.

 No, not the New York Rangers or the Texas Rangers, Park Rangers.
-Rangers are chock full of the information you may need to know about the goings-on for the day or days you are there.
+Rangers are chock full of the information you need to know about the goings-on for the day (or days) you are visiting.

 Where was the last grizzly sighting?
 Best place to see a bald eagle?
 The closest place to do some angling?
 Best place to see wildflowers from the road or the best trail to take to see them?
 Where’s the nearest waterfall?
 Where’s the nearest bathroom?
 How close can you get to a bison?